Horse riding at the County Beach (Follet’s Beach)

 The Brazosport Area consists of beaches up and down the Gulf of Mexico, a scenic golf course in Lake Jackson, a wildlife refuge, bird watching, and historical museums.
 These attractions are only a part of the Brazosport Area.
 Have fun choosing how to have family fun in the Brazosport Area.
 We stayed four nights and got in quite a bit.

-About an hour from downtown Houston on the Texas Gulf Coast lies beautiful beaches, an abundance of wildlife that depends on the area, and plenty of outdoor attractions to keep you and your family busy.
+About an hour from downtown Houston on the Texas Gulf Coast lies beautiful beaches, abundant wildlife that depends on the area, and plenty of outdoor attractions to keep you and your family busy.
+So, things to do in the Brazosport area might surprise you – it did us, plus we got to ride horses on the beach.
+It was a bucket list check-off for us!

 Disclosure: Texas Trave Talk partnered with Visit Brazosport on a destination visit with Kim and her grandson.
-This partnership included accommodations, all meals, and compensation.
-All opinions here are my very own.
+This partnership included accommodations, meals, and compensation.
+All opinions here are her very own.

 How To Have Family Fun In The Brazosport Area